CIE-UMSS/Dispa-SET_Bolivia/README.md

 ### Quick start

-If you want to download the latest version from github for use or development purposes, make sure that you have git and the [anaconda distribution, Python 2.7 version](https://www.anaconda.com/distribution/#download-section) installed and type the following:
+If you want to download the latest version from github for use or development purposes, make sure that you have git and the [anaconda distribution](https://www.anaconda.com/distribution/#download-section)Python 2.7 version installed and type the following:

 ```bash
 git clone https://github.com/energy-modelling-toolkit/Dispa-SET.git